nire0510/aka/README.md

 ### Tips & Tricks
 * Call any of the commands with `-h` parameter to see its help
 * Always use absolute paths (avoid shortcuts symbols such as ~, .. etc)
 * You do not have to remember command's exact alias.
-If no command found with the exact alias, similar options will be displayed
+If no command with the exact alias was found, similar options will be displayed
 * Change **AKA** aliases directory to Dropbox, Google Drive or any other online storage service, to share your aliases with all your workstations